fensta/linegraphcreator/README.md

 python LineGraphCreator -i /foo/bar/input.txt -o /baz/my_output.txt -d " " -b 200

 In this case the file input.txt is read as edge list and the whitespace delimiter is used to separate entries in each line.
-Note that the delimiter parameter is redundant in this case.
-Every 200 edges the newly created edges are appended to my_output.txt.
+Once every 200 edges the newly created edges are appended to my_output.txt.

-python LineGraphCreator -i /foo/bar/input.csv -o /baz/my_output.txt -csv
+python LineGraphCreator -i /foo/bar/input.csv -o /baz/my_output.txt csv -m bruz - d "."

-This time the file input.csv is read as a csv file and after applying the algorithm, the results are stored in my_output.txt.
-This time every 1000000 edges all newly created ones are stored.
+This time the file input.csv is read as a csv file and after applying the algorithm, the results are stored in 'my_output.txt'.
+This time every 1000000 edges all of them are stored in 'my_output'.
+The mapping is renamed to 'bruz' and the delimiter in the input file is a dot.

 Input format